|

 Although you can buy pre-made binding, I usually make my own.
 (Most quilt patterns will tell you how to make it.)

-After folding it around to the front, I use a slip stitch to sew it to the front.
+After folding it to the front, I use a slip stitch to sew it to the front.
 This helps keep the stitching invisible.

 Washing the Quilt

 When it’s all done, it’s time to wash the quilt.
-This can feel so scary, but it’s also when the magic happens.
+This can feel scary, but it’s also when the magic happens.

 Wash it in cold water and gently dry it.